japila-books/apache-spark-internals/docs/scheduler/ShuffleMapTask.md

 log4j.logger.org.apache.spark.scheduler.ShuffleMapTask=ALL
 ----

-Refer to xref:ROOT:spark-logging.adoc[Logging].
+Refer to ROOT:spark-logging.md[Logging].

 == [[preferredLocs]] Preferred Locations

-xref:scheduler:TaskLocation.adoc[TaskLocations] that are the unique entries in the given <<locs, locs>> with the only rule that when `locs` is not defined, it is empty, and no task location preferences are defined.
+scheduler:TaskLocation.md[TaskLocations] that are the unique entries in the given <<locs, locs>> with the only rule that when `locs` is not defined, it is empty, and no task location preferences are defined.

 Initialized when ShuffleMapTask is <<creating-instance, created>>